seng637-Winter/seng637-a5-Brandonlac/Assignment5-ReportTemplate.md

 # Comparison of Results

+Comparsion of the results from Reliablity Growth Testing and Reliablity Demonstration Chart, the Reliablity Growth Testing gave a MTTF of the same as the raw data.
+While using the Reliablity Demonstration Chart give a MTTF of 0.0430.
+We can see from the data of RDC that the system is not reliable given the parameters of risk.

+Reliablity Growth Testing allows for the SREs to model the data and being able to pick a model that would best represent the observed data and apply it to other testing or products.
+While using the Reliablity Demonstration Chart, it allows for a visual representation of the intervals and what changes need to be made to allow for the system to be acceptable.

+In conjuction, both of these methods would give the engineers running the analysis a better picture of how to proceed with resource allocation, weaknesses.

 # Discussion on Similarity and Differences of the Two Techniques

+Similarities
+1. Both of the methods help engineers understand the failure data better and to make adjustments  to the weakness of the product at given times throughout the lifecycle or testing.
+2. Relies on having quality failure data

+Differences
+1. RGT is a predictive method of modeling the failure data for future testing and enchancements.
+While RDC allows for visual representation of the data in which intervals are acceptable given the risk allocations.
+2. RDC allows for the allocation of risk while RGT allows for the allocation of effort for finding the failures.

 # How the team work/effort was divided and managed
 The work was divided into the two parts of Reliability Growth Testing done by Brandon and Mustayeen.
 The second part of Reliability Demonstration Chart anaylsis was done by Nur and Mevin.
 We all worked on the report together and then complied onto github for submission.